Landing rays and ray Cannon-Thurston maps: Other Examples and Constructions

-First, we shall construct groups satisfying conditions (1) and (2) of Corollary \ref{cor-gpcriterion1}, and show a limit condition (see Claim below) which ensures condition (4) of Corollary \ref{cor-gpcriterion1} under an appropriate HNN extension as required in Corollary \ref{cor-gpcriterion1}.
+\begin{proof} We shall prove $(2)$ using Theorem \ref{cor-gpcriterion1}, while $(1)$ follows from the constructions of the groups (Examples \ref{eg-highdist}).
+Thus we shall construct groups satisfying conditions (1) and (2) of Theorem \ref{cor-gpcriterion1}, and show a limit condition (see Claim \ref{claim1} below) which ensures condition (3) of Theorem \ref{cor-gpcriterion1} under an appropriate HNN extension as required in Theorem \ref{cor-gpcriterion1}.